kmkittu/OKE/README.md

         in a future version of Terraform.
 To silence this warning, move the provider version constraint into the required_providers block.

-        Do you want to perform these actions?
-        Terraform will perform the actions described above.
-        Only 'yes' will be accepted to approve.

-        Enter a value: yes

         oci_core_virtual_network.oke-vcn: Creating...
         oci_core_virtual_network.oke-vcn: Creation complete after 0s [id=ocid1.vcn.oc1.ap-mumbai-1.amaaaaaaulymzmiabyun5tgtxeiqr7nezopo255kaz3yvpiqr6mmafaicb6q]
         data.oci_core_route_tables.oke_route_tables: Reading...